 Can I earn Professional Growth credits by participating in a Reality Tour?

 While Global Exchange Reality Tours are not accredited, K-12 and Community College teachers can earn graduate level credits towards professional growth credits for travel on a Reality Tour by registering for an independent course.
 We recommend the Dominican University of California (DU) Continuing Education Program, from which you will be eligible to earn Professional Growth credits by completing all of the trip requirements and documenting your experience.
 For information on how to enroll for Professional Growth credits, click here.

 In the past, Global Exchange participants have received winter term credits, service learning credits, and other academic credits for participating.
 Please inquire with your university’s academic advisor to determine the specific requirements.

 No. The goal of these short delegations is not to solve issues abroad, but rather to build international solidarity and understanding that could lead to impactful action down the road.
 Reality Tours allow you to witness the challenges of communities abroad and learn from the strategies they employ.

 Some custom delegations, however, can participate in direct service-based-learning upon request.

 How can my group pay for our trip?

 Due to limited funds, only some financial aid is available each year through Global Exchange.
-Funding and scholarships might be available from your own school.
-In the past, teachers have done grassroots fundraising with Kickstarter campaigns, payment plans with their students, fundraising projects in their community, and by applying for grants or funding from foundations or local governments.
+Funding and scholarships may be available from your own school.
+In the past, teachers have done grassroots fundraising with online campaigns, payment plans with their students, fundraising projects in their community, and have applied for grants or funding from foundations or local governments.